The Planet Birdsong Foundation works with organizations of all sizes from

 sustainably implemented development projects and in wildlife tourism.

-recordings to the RBIS.
-Find out more about our follow-up training trip in 2023
+Find out more about our 2023 training trip

 here.

-Key findings included the need for a more user-friendly data capture and
+of 2024.
+Key findings of the survey included the need for more user-friendly data capture

-upload systems and the need for computer equipment and fieldwork resources.
+and upload systems and the need for more computer equipment and fieldwork resources.